antonioiuliano2/EDER-VIANN/README.md

 # EDER-VIANN
-Emulsion Data Event Reconstruction - Vertex Identification by using Artificial Neural Networks Release 1
+Emulsion Data Event Reconstruction - Vertex Identification by using Artificial Neural Networks.
+Release 1.

-This README just serves as a very short user guide, the documentation will be written much later
+This README just serves as a very short user guide, the documentation will be written much later.

 Installation steps
 --